5 Ways to Make College Essays About Tragedy More Memorable

 When writing about tragic events, some people feel the need to stray away from the truth for many reasons.
 In some cases, applicants feel that speaking too bluntly and openly about their experiences would come across as too forward, revealing, or raw.
-On the flip side, some applicants feel as though they need to rewrite themselves as being closer to the tragic event than they might appear in real life.
-No matter which way you’re being pulled, it’s important to remain as honest as possible when writing your essay.
-This ensures your meaningful story stays as genuine and authentic as possible.
+Alternatively, some applicants feel as though they need to rewrite themselves as being closer to the tragic event than they were.
+The goal is to find the element of the tragedy that made an indelible impact on you.
+How have you changed and grown as a result of the tragedy?
+What have you had to overcome?

 You shouldn’t feel the need to dress your story up or strip it down.
 Don’t act like you were impacted in ways that you weren’t.
-This can come across as fake, and you’d be surprised how easy this is to detect in writing – especially when touching upon such serious topics.
-You also don’t have to be immediately close to a tragic event in order to have been impacted by it.
+This can come across as insincere, and you’d be surprised how easy this is to detect in writing – especially when touching upon such serious topics.
+You also don’t have to be affected firsthand by a tragic event in order to have been impacted by it.
 If something truly affected you, it’ll come through in your writing no matter what happened.
-Being aboveboard and forthright will be your best assets when writing a memorable college essay on such a serious subject as tragedy and loss.

 2. Use the right language.

-When dealing with heavy topics on your college application essay, it’s often tough to find a balance between authenticity and great writing.
-After all, a college essay is made or broken by the topic that’s written about.
-In the same way, even the most talented and exciting writing can fall flat when the subject of the piece isn’t suitable.
-When writing college essays about tragedy and loss, students need to write in a way that’s believable while still conveying genuine emotions and feelings.
-Be ready to go through a ton of drafts before you touch upon something that works as a final draft.
-Writing short, punchy sentences is always a good place to start.
+When dealing with heavy topics on your college application essay, it’s often difficult to find a balance between authenticity and great writing.
+After all, a college essay is made or broken by the topic and the quality of the writing.
+When writing college essays about tragedy and loss, students need to write in a way that’s sincere while still conveying genuine emotions and feelings.

 3. Connect it to the prompt.

 Although colleges do have essay prompts that are more personal in nature, it’s rare to find a topic related directly to a tragic event.
 In general, universities won’t ask students to recount these personal events on their applications.
-However, that doesn’t mean that you won’t find an open-ended prompt where these subjects are appropriate.
+However, that doesn’t mean that you won’t find plenty of open-ended prompts where these subjects can be appropriate.
 In fact, it is common for universities to include questions that request students talk about formative experiences in their life.
-No matter what kind of prompt you choose to respond to by talking about a tragic event or loss, you need to be sure to reconnect it with the theme.
+No matter what kind of prompt you choose, just make sure your story fits the prompt.

 For example, let’s say a college application essay prompt is asking you to talk about how you developed an interest in your field of study.
 Maybe you’re pursuing a degree in the medical field because you had a close friend who died of cancer.
 Their passing had such a tremendous impact on you that you decided to dedicate your life to helping those suffering from the same illness.
 While the experience of loss and tragedy adds a powerful element to the response, it’s not the whole answer.
 It still needs to be connected to the original question.
-It’s imperative that students don’t get too caught up in writing about the event that they forget to bring it full circle.
+Don’t get too caught up in writing about the event that you forget to respond to the prompt.